angeliasterling/one-click-hugo-cms/site/content/post/self-publishing-purchasing-isbns.md

 ---
 **First off, what are ISBNs?**

 ISBN stands for International Standard Book Number and is a 13 digit long number that identifies your book.
-Each format of your book (eBook, hardcover paperback) will have a unique ISBN as well as each language you have it translated to.
+Each format of your book (eBook, hardcover, paperback) will have a unique ISBN as well as each language you have it translated to.

-So if you intend to release multiple books in different formats you can see how the number of ISBNs needed will add up fast.
+If you intend to release multiple books in different formats you can see how the number of ISBNs needed will add up fast.

 **Should you buy your own?**